-Investments were mostly comprised of money market funds, participations, assets received in advance from policyholders, loans to affiliated undertakings, fixed income securities and deposits with credit institutions.
+Investments were mainly comprised of money market funds and fixed income securities.

-As at 31 December 2020, the Company had €20.0m (2019: €36.7m) invested in money market funds.
-These investments were valued at lower of cost and market value in the Statutory Financial Statements.

-The money market funds are valued at fair value under Solvency II based on market prices at the reporting date, which are quoted prices in active markets.
+- a) Money market funds and assets received in advance from policyholders - As at 31 December 2021, the Company had $\$ 49.8m (2020: $\$ 20.0m) invested in money market funds and $\$ 44.0m as assets received in advance from policyholders.
+These investments were valued at lower of cost and market value in the Statutory Financial Statements. - The money market funds are valued at fair value under Solvency II based on market prices at the reporting date, which are quoted prices in active markets.
 As these are publicly traded securities, the market prices are readily available and are actively traded.
-No significant estimates or judgements are used in the valuation of these investments.
+No significant estimates or judgements are used in the valuation of these investments. - b) Participations - Participation in related entities are valued at lower of cost and market value in the Statutory Financial Statements.
+As at 31 December 2021, participations in related entities amounted to $0.4 \, \text{m}$ (2020: $0.4 \, \text{m}$). - Under Solvency II, valuing all assets and liabilities of the subsidiary Company and related entities is carried out in accordance with the valuation principles of Directive 2009/138/ EC.
+They are valued at £1.4m (2020: £0.7m). - c) Loans to affiliated undertakings - At as 31 December 2021, loans to affiliated undertakings were €4.0m (2020: €3.7m).

-\ Generally Accepted Accounting Principles.
+4 Generally Accepted Accounting Principles.